-Herbs, Spices & Other 1 tablespoon
+Herbs, Spices & Other 1/4 teaspoon

-My Microbiome's Response to Ginger
+My Microbiome's Response to Cinnamon

-Ginger contains gingerol which is a polyphenol.
-After analyzing your gene expression and taking your wellness goals into account, it has been determined that ginger in your diet will be beneficial for you.
-Gingerol like other polyphenols is metabolized by your microbiome.
-It has been reported that once converted by your microbes, gingerol reduces inflammation and improves digestion.
+Cinnamon contains cinnamaldehyde which is a phytochemical.
+After analyzing your gene expression and taking your data into account, it has been determined that cinnamon in your diet will be beneficial for you.
+Phytochemicals are metabolized into smaller compounds, like cinnamaldehyde, by your microbiome prior to absorption.
+It has been reported that cinnamaldehyde has antimicrobial properties and can protect us from harmful bacteria, viruses, and pathogens.